Workforce Development Institute

 WORK FORCE DEVELOPMENT

-The Workforce Development Institute (WDI) is a non-profit 501(c)(3) corporation established and operated to provide employment and training services to unemployed and underemployed Michigan residents.
+The Michigan AFL-CIO Workforce Development Institute is a 501(c)3 non-profit organization established in 1977.
+Our mission is to combat economic and environmental injustice by connecting the unemployed or underemployed with the training and resources necessary to find gainful employment and transition Michigan to a cleaner, greener economy.
 WDI has successfully operated publicly funded employment and training programs in Michigan for over 40 years.

 WDI’s primary source of support is the federal Workforce Innovation and Opportunities Act (WIOA) which makes funds available – though the State of Michigan and Local Michigan Works!
 Agencies – to provide job training, job placement and related services to displaced workers and economically disadvantaged youth and adults and welfare recipients.
 Michigan WDI contracts with these entities to provide direct services to eligible Michigan residents.
 Michigan WDI also receives funding from grants from the State of Michigan to provide Health and Safety programs, as well as coordination for IMT Apprenticeships, classroom training for Pre-Apprenticeship training.
 WDI also holds the standards and training for the Workforce Development Specialist Apprenticeship.